gerlichlab/hicognition/documentation/hugo-site/content/concept/background.md

 ### Quality of hypotheses

 The second problem using track-based exploration is that the quality of possible data hypotheses is likely limited.
-This is partly because simultaneous viewing of multiple genomic tracks is akin to finding patterns in a multidimensional dataset, a task that humans are notoriously bad at 23,24.
+This is partly because simultaneous viewing of multiple genomic tracks is akin to finding patterns in a multidimensional dataset, a task that humans are notoriously bad at.
 Additionally,  track-based exploration only allows viewing of a limited number of associations simultaneously, posing the danger of missing rare associations and proposing spurious ones.
 Thus, track-based exploration is not an ideal analysis approach for multidimensional genomic data.

 Last but not least, a well-established principle that any visual system should follow is Schneiderman's mantra: overview first, zoom and filter, then details-on-demand.
 However, a track-based system is ill-suited to give an overview since, per definition, it focuses on the details of a single region.
 It mainly helps us detect anomalies but can not give us an overview or explicitly display its properties and pattern on a system-wide level.